Beaubears Island: J. Leonard O'Brien and Shipbuilding

 The first shipyard was established by James Fraser and James Thom (1790).
-For the first half of the eighteenth century, the Fraser shipyard was considered the most important commercial establishment in New Brunswick.
+For the first half of the nineteenth century, the Fraser shipyard was considered the most important commercial establishment in New Brunswick.
 The 1850s were regarded as the golden age of Miramichi shipbuilding with yards in operation from Beaubears Island.
 Harley continued to build ships and in 1866 launched what is believed to be the last vessel constructed at Beaubears, the barque La Plata.

 By the end of the 19th century, the island appears to have been deserted.
 It was acquired by the O'Brien family in 1920 and willed to the government of Canada in 1973 following the death of Joseph Leonard O'Brien, a former lieutenant governor of New Brunswick.

 Beaubears Island Shipbuilding National Historic Site of Canada, also known as J. Leonard O'Brien Memorial, is the only known, undisturbed archaeological site associated with the national significance of the 19th century wooden shipbuilding industry in New Brunswick.
 In accordance with O'Brien's wishes, the island was willed to Parks Canada and remains an integral part of Canadian history as a whole.